dixonly/samples/README.md

   --retries RETRIES     # of retries for services and group configs to resolve failures due to order of config for nested dependencies
-  --undo                Undo the configs stored in --output argument --apply APPLY         Set all the policies to apply to this group at destination
+  --undo                Undo the configs stored in --output argument --apply APPLY         Set all the policies to apply to this group at destination --gm                  Target is Federation GM instead of local NSX Manager
   </code>